 He is described as “boyishly good-looking, with thick, wavy brown hair.”
-He has hair that Cormoran Strike envies in other men.
-When Robin first meets Wardle in Career of Evil he is describes as “a handsome man with a thick head of chestnut hair and chocolate-brown eyes, who was wearing a leather jacket and jeans.”
+He has the kind of hair that Cormoran Strike envies in other men.
+When Robin first meets Wardle in Career of Evil, he is described as “a handsome man with a thick head of chestnut hair and chocolate-brown eyes, who was wearing a leather jacket and jeans.”

-In Career of Evil they meet in the Old Blue Last; here, Strike meets Eric’s wife April.
-Meeting Robin for the first time at the office, Wardle is impressed by her and mentions that he should offer her a job with the police.
-Strike wasn’t happy about this.
+In Career of Evil, Wardle has gone from being detective sergeant to detective inspector.
+He is the authority Strike calls when the leg arrives at the office.
+Meeting Robin for the first time at the office, Wardle is impressed by her and tells her that he should offer her a job with the police.
+Strike isn’t happy about this.

 On several occasions Wardle and Strike meet in The Feathers, a pub close to (the old) New Scotland Yard headquarters.
 In Career of Evil, Strike meets in the Old Blue Last; here, Strike also meets Eric’s wife April.